microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/messages/ae-different-release-tags.md

 ---
-layout: page
 title: ae-different-release-tags
-navigation_source: docs_nav
 ---

-*"This symbol has another declaration with a different release tag."*
+_"This symbol has another declaration with a different release tag."_

 ## Remarks

 In the TypeScript language, a symbol can have multiple declarations.
 They are called "merged declarations" because they describe the same underlying JavaScript object.
 The `ae-different-release-tags` is reported when merged declarations have different release tags.

 Example: